dhruva-upamanyu/otel-k8s-graph/README.md

 - **Service relationships** — which service calls which HTTP endpoint, queries which database, publishes to which topic — from **OTel span metrics**.

-The result is one graph you can ask things like *"what services call `/v1/checkout`?"*, *"how many upstream dependencies does this deployment have?"*, or *"which services talk to the `mysql` database at `10.0.0.0`?"* — over REST, or from Claude/any MCP client.
+The result is one graph you can ask things like
+*"what pods call `/v1/checkout` vs what pods call `/v2/checkout` (can i safely deprecate v1)?"*, *"how many upstream dependencies does this deployment have? - (what services are impacted by this deployment)"*, *"how many apis are there that are exposed but dont have callers??- (find dead code)"*, *"which services talk to the `mysql` database at `10.0.0.0`?"* — over REST, or from Claude/any MCP client.

 ## Architecture